flaviogrossi/zxcvbn/README.md

 ```
 This is a version of the `zxcvbn` password strength estimator with added data
 files for the italian language.
-Credits to napolux/paroleitaliane for the list
+Credits to napolux/paroleitaliane and
-of names and surnames.
+kalos/italian-wordlists for the list of names and surnames.

 _________________________________________________/\/\___________________
 _/\/\/\/\/\__/\/\__/\/\____/\/\/\/\__/\/\__/\/\__/\/\________/\/\/\/\___